hackathon-3d/twilson63-repo/README.md

 # zombies-pirates-ninjas

+### iPhone app is in the CrazyRank folder platforms/ios

 This application is a social check in application that uses your github account and determines if your a zombie, pirate or ninja.
 Once you check in you can see other zombie's, pirates and ninjas near you.

 Using a sophisticated algorithm zpn peaks into your github and gives you a rank.